 John was a member of the Australian Government’s Advisory Council on Industrial Property (ACIP) for IP Australia for the period 1994 – 2000.

-John left Bishop at the end of 2009 and is now a Consultant at Baxter IP, specialising in IP commercialisation and, in particular, the structuring of patents and licence agreements to maximize the commercial value of the IP.
+John left Bishop at the end of 2009 and is now a Commercial Counsel at Baxter IP, specialising in IP commercialisation and, in particular, the structuring of patents and licence agreements to maximize the commercial value of the IP.

-Since 2004, John has been a member of the Dean’s Advisory Committee for the Faculty of Engineering at UNSW, and has also been a director of Micreo Limited, an Australian defence microwave and photonics engineering company since this same date.
+Since 2004, John has been a member of the Dean’s Advisory Committee for the Faculty of Engineering at UNSW.
+Also from 2004 through to 2016 he was a director of Micreo Limited, an Australian defence microwave and photonics engineering company.

 John’s recent engineering interests have involved the evolution of electric vehicles, and the architectural requirements of the electricity grid to enable charging of these vehicles, and the electrical integration with rooftop PV and stationary batteries.
 He is a member of the ATSE Energy Forum and assisted with ATSE’s submission to the Energy White Paper in 2014 and the organisation of ATSE’s “Intelligent Grids” Symposium in Sydney in May 2015, its “Beyond Coal – What Will Power NSW?”
 Symposium in Sydney in November 2016, and its “The NEM Post-Finkel” Symposium held in Sydney in November 2017.